 (3) Cities are the most concentrated areas in China's economic development and people's lives, as well as the most concentrated areas in energy consumption and pollutant emissions.
-Therefore, the development of low-carbon economy requires attention to the construction of low-carbon cities.
+Therefore, the development of lowcarbon economy requires attention to the construction of low-carbon cities.
 Among them, the government plays a main role in the construction of low-carbon cities, and is also the promoter of fostering low-carbon economy in the transformation of economic structure.
-To achieve low-carbon city, we must strive to implement low-carbon economy and realize low-carbon life.
-To achieve low-carbon urban economic development, efforts can be made from four aspects: transformation of economic development mode, adjustment of economic development structure, economic development energy and policy support for new technologies of energy saving and emission reduction.
-To achieve low-carbon life, realize low-carbon urban planning, promote building energy saving and realize green building, so as tostreng then urban greening construction to improve urban forest coverage.
+To achieve lowcarbon city, we must strive to implement low-carbon economy and realize low-carbon life.
+To achieve lowcarbon urban economic development, efforts can be made from four aspects: transformation of economic development mode, adjustment of economic development structure, economic development energy and policy support for new technologies of energy saving and emission reduction.
+To achieve low-carbon urban social life, it is necessary to actively publicize and popularize the concept of low-carbon life, realize low-carbon urban planning, promote building energy saving and realize green building, so as tostreng then urban greening construction to improve urban forest coverage.

 (4) China's mega-cities play a guiding role in leading regional economic and social development.
-Building a low-carbon city is a systematic project, which requires extensive and deep participation of the government, enterprises and the public.
+Building a lowcarbon city is a systematic project, which requires extensive and deep participation of the government, enterprises and the public.
 The super-metropolis should make clear its overall orientation of economic development, construct a perfect urban development system, scientifically plan the urban development route, actively and reasonably construct the transportation system of the super-metropolis, realize the benign economic interaction with the surrounding areas, and lead the low-carbon construction of the surrounding urban agglomerations.
 By adjusting the energy consumption structure, optimizing the industrial structure and improving the efficiency of resource use, the level of carbon emissions can be reduced to the greatest extent.
 We should continue to strengthen the development and utilization of new energy sources, increase the ratio of renewable energy sources, such as promoting clean transformation of heating coal to gas, and encouraging the development and application of renewable energy technologies.
 At the same time, we should improve the relevant policies, regulations and standards of energy conservation and emission reduction, establish and improve the regulatory and decision-making mechanisms of megacities, such as strengthening the assessment and supervision of energy conservation and emission reduction targets, and establishing regional energy management linkage mechanism and consumption forecasting and early warning mechanism.